tocame80/AltaSlab/replit.md

 This is a React-based SPA (Single Page Application) for "АЛЬТА СЛЭБ" - a Russian building materials company specializing in SPC (Stone Plastic Composite) wall and ceiling panels.
 The application serves as a product catalog and company showcase, featuring product collections, material calculators, installation guides, and contact forms.
 The site features a modular architecture where key functionality is accessible both as standalone pages and as tabs within product details.
 The site is built with a modern tech stack including React, TypeScript, Tailwind CSS, and shadcn/ui components.

 ## Recent Changes (August 2025)
 - **Catalog Display Fix**: Resolved critical issue where products didn't display for "Все" collection until another collection was activated first.
+Root cause was missing `products` dependency in `filteredProducts` useMemo hook, preventing filter updates when data loaded.
 Fixed filtering logic to properly handle 'all' collection state and show all products by default
 - **Performance Optimization**: Implemented server-side caching that reduced API response time from 432ms to 2ms for subsequent requests
 - **Gallery Layout Update**: Modified gallery page to display 3 projects per row (responsive: 1 on mobile, 2 on small screens, 3 on large)
 - **Text Overlay Improvements**: Project titles moved to image overlays with white text and drop shadows for better visibility